avoorhis/vamps-node.js/README.md

   * run 'npm start' from the base of the vamps-node.js directory
   * or use the script './vamps-launcher.sh' |start|stop|status|
-  * If you've installed the schema with data (db_schema_w_test_data.sql), you can log in with the guest account (username:'guest'; password:'guest'), otherwise you should register a new account.
+  * If you've installed the schema with data (db_schema_w_test_data.sql), you can log in with the guest account (username:'guest'; password:'guest') or the admin account (username:'admin'; password:'admin').
+  You can change the password(s) using the admin account.
+Otherwise you should register a new account.

 Optional: Install 'nodemon' to keep from restarting server after changes to the code.
 * sudo npm install nodemon -g